The Creation of Our Local Curriculum

 Whaiwhia te kete mātauranga - Fill the basket of knowledge

-In order to create a meanigngful and efficient local curriculum we knew that it was imperative that we consult with whanau, students, staff, BOT, local iwi / mana whenua and our local community.
-Consultation was and is ongoing and has helped to create our local curriculum.
+In order to create a meaningful and efficient local curriculum we knew that it was imperative that we consult with whanau, students, staff, BOT, local iwi / mana whenua and our local community.
+Consultation was and continues to be ongoing to adapt and strengthen our local curriculum.
 We will continue this process to keep it alive and relevant to our tamariki.

 Parent / Whanau Hui